cseanburns/journal-issues/manuscript.md

 ## Bibliographic Record

-Bundling by journal issue has had ramifications on bibliographic records, the organization of information, and information retrieval.
+Bundling by journal issue has had ramifications on bibliographic data, the records used to organize information and aid information retrieval.
 Journals that continue to publish hard copy, and therefore, publish by issue, publish articles as online-first or as ahead-of-print articles,